espressomd/espresso/doc/sphinx/analysis.rst

 Analysis
 ========

-has two fundamentally different classes of observables for analyzing the systems.
-On the one hand, some observables are computed from the Tcl level.
-In that case, the observable is measured in the moment that the corresponding Tcl function is called, and the results are returned to the Tcl script.
-In general, observables in this class should only be computed after a large number of timesteps, as switching forth and back between the C- and the Tcl-level is costly.
-This chapter describes all observables in this class.
+The :class:`espressomd.analyze.Analysis` class provides online-calculation of local and global observables.
+These exist for convenience and historical reasons.
+Since arithmetic in TCL was quite painful to perform, there exists a series of common analysis routines which can be used whenever possible.
+They usualy have parts of the calculations performed in the core.

-On the other hand, some observables are computed and stored in the C-core of during a call to the function , while they are set up and their results are collected from the Tcl level.
-These observables are more complex to implement and offer less flexibility, while the are significantly faster and more memory efficient, and they can be set up to be computed every few timesteps.
+On the other hand, some observables are computed and stored in the C-core of during a call to the function , while they are set up and their results are collected from the script level.
+These observables are more complex to implement and offer less flexibility, while they are significantly faster and more memory efficient, and they can be set up to be computed every few timesteps.
 The observables in this class are described in chapter [chap:analysis-core].

-The class of Tcl-level analysis functions is mainly controlled via the command.
-It has two main uses: Calculation of observables () and definition and analysis of topologies in the system ().
-In addition, offers the command (see section [sec:uwerr] for computing statistical errors in time series.

 .. _Available observables:

 Available observables
 ---------------------

-The command provides online-calculation of local and global observables.

 .. _Minimal distances between particles: